paigeweber13/fast-lu-decomposition/experiments/chunk-size-tests-summary.md

 # best form outer for loop parallelized
  - for matrix size 256, sequential was fastest, regardless of schedule
  - for matrix size 512, sequential was fastest, regardless of schedule
- - for matrix size 1024, schedule(static, 16) outperformed sequential by a
+ - for matrix size 1024, schedule(static, 16) outperformed sequential by
    ~140%.
 Other schedules performed similarly to sequential.
  - for matrix size 2048, schedule(guided, 16) outperformed sequential by a
    factor of ~2.5.
 Other schedules also outperformed sequential.